 The static gains imply that the reference will be tracked to 78% in the P-controller case, while tracked fully in the PI and PID cases.
-In other words, the PI and PID controllers can remove stationary errors, i.e., make $e(t) \to 0$ as $t \to 0$ .
+In other words, the PI and PID controllers can remove stationary errors, i.e., make $e(t) \rightarrow 0$ as $t \rightarrow \infty$ .